Skip to content

 CYA and planning target reference

-Stabilizer protects chlorine from sunlight, but higher CYA also means a higher free chlorine level is usually needed for an effective shock process.
-The table below is a planning reference, not a replacement for your test kit, product label, local code, or the method you already use to manage the pool.
+Stabilizer protects chlorine from sunlight, but higher CYA can change the free chlorine level used in a shock process.
+The table below reproduces the published Trouble Free Pool residential FC/CYA planning values from 20 through 80 ppm CYA.
+It is not CDC guidance, a product label, local code, or a replacement for the method you use to manage the pool.

 CYA ppm Estimated FC planning target Note